caritos/caritos.github.io/_posts/2022-09-06-building-custom-pc.md

 * [PC Part Picker List](https://pcpartpicker.com/list/q4FcyK)
     - this will help me figure out compatibility issue
 * looking to buy from merchants newegg.com and amazon.com
+* will wait for the rtx 4000 series to be released, hopefully all gpu prices will drop